How does it interact with other schemes?

 Most people who qualify for tax credits are likely to be better off claiming help through the childcare element of tax credits and not taking childcare vouchers offered through a salary sacrifice.
 This is because initially you will lose significantly more tax credits than you will gain in tax and National Insurance savings from taking the vouchers and over the longer term you will gain only a small amount from the vouchers.
 This example shows how the interaction between the two schemes works.

 However there are some exceptions to this rule.
 For example, if your childcare costs are a lot higher than £175 a week for one child or £300 a week for two or more children then you can claim vouchers as well as the maximum amounts of tax credits.
-Similarly, if your employer offers you vouchers in addition to your salary you will be better off taking them.
+Similarly, if your employer offers you vouchers in addition to your salary (rather than as a salary sacrifice) you will be better off taking them.

 Tax credits and universal credit